-Mark Zuberbuhler – Executive Director
+Mark Zuberbuhler – Chief Executive Officer

 Before joining DDA in 2025, Mark was the Chief Executive Officer for AiMHi, a community living organization based in Prince George.
 He is a Board Director for the BC CEO Network and for Open Door Ventures and has many years of experience in strategic planning, operational effectiveness, and program innovation.
 Mark was previously the Executive Director for Pioneer Community Living Association, Board President and Interim CEO for the Pacifica Treatment Centre, and served on the Board of Directors for the Alzheimer Society of British Columbia.
 Earlier in his career, he was at the University of British Columbia in the Information and Learning Technology groups.
 Mark began his career in the media industry, producing and directing programming for Global TV and CTV.
 His interest in the arts also led him to serve as Board President for the Vancouver Folk Music Festival.

-Shazia Jafri – Director of Finance
+Shazia Jafri – Chief Financial Officer

 Deanne Ziebart – Director of Day & Community Services